What is a Michigan Notary Bond

 - A Michigan Notary bond protects the public from Notary misconduct or negligence.

-- The bond provides coverage for damages to anyone who suffers financially due to an improper official act on the part of the notary.
+- The bond provides coverage for damages to anyone who suffers financially due to an improper official act by the notary.

 - The injured party may seek reimbursement from the notary for any damages it pays on the Notary’s behalf.

-- The application to become a Michigan Notary Public must include your driver’s license number, full name as you wish to be appointed, date of birth, residential address (as it appears on your Michigan driver’s license or personal identification card), business address, telephone number.
+- The Michigan Notary Public application must include your driver’s license number, full name as you wish to be appointed, date of birth, residential address (the address on your driver’s license or state id), business address, and telephone number.
 Click the highlighted link Michigan Notary Application to print copy of the notary application.

-- You need to purchase a Michigan Notary Bond of $10,000.
-A Michigan Notary Bond can be obtained with a phone call 248-888-1134 or click the link to contact a local Michigan Notary Bond agent to receive more information.
+- You need to purchase a Michigan Notary Bond for $10,000.
+A bond can be obtained with a phone call 248-888-1134 or click the link to contact a local Michigan Notary Bond agent to receive more information.

-- After you receive the Michigan Notary Bond, you will need to file it with your own County Clerk.
+- After you receive your bond, you will need to file it with your own County Clerk.
 The filing fee at the county office is usually $10.00.
 The County Clerk will administer an Oath of Office.
 They will also verify that you have complied with all requirements by completing the designated area on your completed Notary Public Application.
 Sign the form, agreeing to all conditions.
 You should keep a copy of the bond for your records.

-- Send the completed application to the Michigan Department of State: You will need to send the completed form you received from the county office and a $10.00 non-refundable processing fee in the form of either a check or money order.
+- Send the completed application to the Michigan Department of State.
+Send the completed form you received from the county office and a $10.00 non-refundable processing fee in the form of either a check or money order.

 - The check will be payable to the “State of Michigan” to the following address.

 The Michigan Department of State will review your application and may conduct a background check.
-A notary public commission is given after your application is approved.
-A denial letter from the state if your application is not approved.
+They will give you a notary public commission upon approval.
+The state will send a denial letter if they do not accept your application.